 The Netherlands is surrounded by gorgeous and scenic waterfront views, with millions of tourists flocking over to savor these views every year.
-Ironically, the very waters that make Netherlands beautiful is threatening their very survival - with rising sea levels, Netherlands is doomed to be the next Atlantic City.
-However, modern and elaborate planning and architecture have paved the way for Netherlands to continue their reign for years to come and the world would not lose such a beautiful country.
+Ironically, the very waters that make the Netherlands beautiful are threatening their very survival - with rising sea levels, the Netherlands is doomed to be the next Atlantic City.
+However, modern and elaborate planning and architecture have paved the way for the Netherlands to continue their reign for years to come and the world would not lose such a beautiful country.
 Check out their plan for survival and to go Green at the same time!

 Image Credit: AECCafe

 With rising water levels, Amsterdam has begun planning infrastructure to be built atop wood or buoyant materials to make floating houses!